openstate/stembureaus/README.md

 ## Update Nginx
 - On development:
-   - docker-compose -f docker-compose.yml -f docker-compose-dev.yml build --pull nginx
+   - `sudo docker-compose -f docker-compose.yml -f docker-compose-dev.yml build --pull nginx`
-   - docker-compose -f docker-compose.yml -f docker-compose-dev.yml up -d nginx
+   - `sudo docker-compose -f docker-compose.yml -f docker-compose-dev.yml up -d nginx`
 - On production:
-   - docker-compose build --pull nginx
+   - `sudo docker-compose build --pull nginx`
-   - docker-compose up -d nginx
+   - `sudo docker-compose up -d nginx`

 ## Update App (Python)
 - On development:
-   - docker-compose -f docker-compose.yml -f docker-compose-dev.yml build --pull app
+   - `sudo docker-compose -f docker-compose.yml -f docker-compose-dev.yml build --pull app`
-   - docker-compose -f docker-compose.yml -f docker-compose-dev.yml up -d app
+   - `sudo docker-compose -f docker-compose.yml -f docker-compose-dev.yml up -d app`
 - On production:
-   - docker-compose build --pull app
+   - `sudo docker-compose build --pull app`
-   - docker-compose up -d app
+   - `sudo docker-compose up -d app`

 ## Update MySQL
-- docker-compose pull mysql
+- `sudo docker-compose pull mysql`
-- docker-compose up -d mysql
+- `sudo docker-compose up -d mysql`

 ## Deploying
 Use Fabric 2.x on your development machine to pull new changes from GitHub on a server and compile assets

-- fab deploy
+- `fab deploy`

 ## Troubleshooting
 If you try to visit waarismijnstemlokaal.nl and get a '502 Bad Gateway', then open the console in your browser.
 If you see a message like (this is in Firefox):